gorkem/vscode-kubernetes-tools/README.md

-This repository is a for of https://github.com/Azure/vscode-kubernetes-tools.git
+This repository is a fork of https://github.com/Azure/vscode-kubernetes-tools.git and has dependency on [OpenShift Connector Extension](https://github.com/redhat-developer/vscode-openshift-tools) to fix issue #1 explained below.

 # Why this fork has been created?